What are key B2B marketing unit economics?

 What's a good LTV to CAC ratio for B2B SaaS companies?

-A healthy LTV CAC ratio for B2B targets 3 to 1 or higher, meaning client lifetime value should exceed acquisition cost by at least three times.
+Target 3 to 1 or higher.
+Client lifetime value should exceed acquisition cost by at least three times.
 Ratios below 3 to 1 often suggest unprofitable growth, while ratios above 5 to 1 can indicate under-investment in growth opportunities.

 What's an acceptable CAC payback period for B2B marketing?

-Most B2B companies target CAC payback periods of 12 to 18 months, with efficient companies achieving 6 to 12 months.
+Most B2B companies target CAC payback periods of 12 to 18 months.
+Efficient companies hit 6 to 12 months.
 Payback periods longer than 24 months typically strain cash flow and indicate inefficient acquisition.
 Enterprise B2B companies with annual contracts can often accept 18 to 24 months due to higher deal values.

 What unit economics indicate you should increase marketing spend?

 Increase spend when LTV to CAC ratios exceed 4 to 1, payback periods stay under 12 months, and you maintain positive contribution margins after month 6.
-These metrics often indicate efficient acquisition with scaling room while maintaining quality and gaining market share.
+These metrics often signal efficient acquisition with room to scale while maintaining quality and gaining market share.

 How do you interpret unit economics when metrics are outside benchmarks?